-Spur-throated Grasshoppers (part of the Short-horned Grasshopper family) are the most common species of grasshopper in all of North America.
-Noted mostly for the damage that inflict to crops in the Midwest states, the Spur-throated Grasshopper appears as a yellow, orange or green insect with additional coloring of brown or red.
+Spur-Throated Grasshoppers (part of the Short-horned Grasshopper family) are the most common species of grasshopper in all of North America.
+Noted mostly for the damage that inflict to crops in the Midwest states, the Spur-Throated Grasshopper appears as a yellow, orange or green insect with additional coloring of brown or red.
 The body may be spectacularly colored in some cases, with bands, spots or blotches throughout and antennas are generally short.
-Size for the Spur-throated Grasshopper ranges from 25mm to about 34mm.

-The female of the species will tend to lay her eggs (sometimes numbering as much as twenty eggs) straight into the soil which will sit over the winter months, producing only one generation per year.
-These hatchlings will then mature early in the summer (throughout the Southern states) and feed through to December only to have the process be repeated once with new generations the following year.
+The female of the species tends to lay her eggs (sometimes as many as 20 eggs) straight into the soil, where they will sit over the winter months.
+One generation is produced per year.
+These nymphs will then mature early in the summer (all year in the Southern states) and feed through the month of December only to have the process repeated again with new generations the following year.

 Category: Grasshopper or Cricket

 Adult Size (Length): 25mm to 45mm (0.98in to 1.77in) COMPARE